Editor’s Note: this article originally appeared April 5, 2011 at Nepean Funk

 Born in Richmond, Virginia, Dandridge would attend Norfolk State University for his collegiate basketball career.
 During his 3 varsity seasons, Dandridge would dramatically increase his scoring average from 17.4 to 25.5 to 32.3 all while shooting a remarkable 57.8% from the field.
 He also gobbled up 13 rpg for his college career.
 Despite such breathtaking numbers, Dandridge fell to the 4th Round of the 1969 NBA Draft where the Milwaukee Bucks selected him with the 45th overall pick.
 The Bucks also commanded the #1 overall pick in that same draft thanks to their league-worst 27 wins in 1969, which was also their inaugural season.
 They naturally selected Lew Alcindor (a.k.a.
 Kareem Abdul-Jabbar).

 Loaded with two outstanding rookies, the Bucks surged to a 56-26 record during the regular season and in the Eastern Conference Finals lost in 5 games to the eventual champs, the New York Knicks.
-In the 1970 offseason, Milwaukee pulled off a dramatic trade sending starting PG Flynn Robinson to the Cincinnati Royals for the disgruntled Oscar Robertson.
+In the 1970 offseason, Milwaukee pulled off a dramatic trade sending starting point guard Flynn Robinson to the Cincinnati Royals for the disgruntled Oscar Robertson.
 Now with a triumvirate for the ages, Milwaukee promptly responded by winning 66 games in 1971 and demolishing the Warriors, Lakers and Bullets on their way to a 12-2 postseason record and the championship.

 The Bucks would finish with 63, 60 and 59 wins over the next three seasons and come within a game of winning another championship in 1974.
 In a classic 7-game series, they were pitted against the Boston Celtics, who featured their own trio of legends who played the same positions as Milwaukee’s in John Havlicek, Dave Cowens and Jo Jo White.
 Robertson would retire that offseason, leaving Jabbar and Dandridge to carry the mantle.
-Surprisingly, the Bucks collapsed to just 38 wins and missed out on the playoffs entirely.
+Surprisingly, the Bucks collapsed to just 38 wins and missed out on the playoffs entirely in 1975.
 By this point, Jabbar had made it well known he wanted out of the Midwest and he was shipped to Los Angeles in June of 1975.
 Dandridge now stood alone in Milwaukee.

 Curiously, though, Dandridge was never selected to an All-NBA or All-Defensive Team despite being the best two-way player in the league at his position.
 Throwing out his rookie year, you could mark Dandridge down for about 19 points, 7 rebounds, 3.5 assists and 1.5 steals all while shooting close to 50% from the field and 80% from the line.
 More importantly, Dandridge was a fierce competitor whose work ethic and tireless hustling wore off on teammates.
 These last qualities would prove excellent for Dandridge’s next NBA stop, as the 29-year old free agent contemplated his future…